 While it is trivial to support the commands (most of them) it is not so easy to read the configuration files.
 They are encrypted and until today I was not able to find out the algorithm to decrypt them.
-If I ever find this out, I will support TP5.
+If I ever find this out, I will support TP5 files also and not only most of the commands.